Archive and Documentary

 This winter in upstate New York, there's more than just snow in the air.
 For students in documentary seeking to tease out the origins and threads of multi-layered stories, this semester offers courses and programming highlighting the power of the archive to shape, reveal and challenge understanding.

-SUNY Albany professor Sheila Curran Bernard's textbook on Archival Storytelling, which directs students interested in incorporating archival footage and materials into documentary films, and French historian Arlette Farge's ruminations on The Allure of the Archives and stories she coaxed from Paris' eighteenth-century judicial records helped start a conversation that ranges from the role of material objects in historic house museums to virtual exhibition.
-Conversations with the archivists and cataloguing experts in the Scribner Library Special Collections, Jane Kjaer, Wendy Anthony and Rachel xxx, provided a framework for undererstanding metadata and collection hierarchy.
+SUNY Albany professor Sheila Curran Bernard's textbook Archival Storytelling, which directs students interested in incorporating archival footage and materials into documentary films, and French historian Arlette Farge's ruminations on The Allure of the Archives and stories she coaxed from Paris' 18th-century judicial records, helped start a conversation that ranges from the role of material objects in historic house museums to virtual exhibition.
+Conversations with the archivists and cataloguing experts in the Scribner Library Special Collections, Jane Kjaer and Wendy Anthony provided a framework for undererstanding metadata and collection hierarchy.

-Spring programs and visitors are helping us to explore the importance of archival research for documentary interpretation and storytelling, whether the archive takes the form of documents in collections, human memory, or traditional or digital media, and with modes of storytelling ranging from live interpretation to film.
-SOn February 20-21, supported by the Jacob Perlow Lecture series, MDOCS hosted Rachel Fidler of the Los Angeles Museum of the Holocaust (LAMOTH).
-Rachel offered a lecture, class visits and workshops on 'Bringing the Past into the Future' by having young people work with elders to share their story in digital media.
-LAMOTH's model interested area cultural and historic groups, and might inspire a Skidmore-Saratoga Memory Project ....
+Spring programs and visitors are helping us to explore the importance of archival research for documentary interpretation and storytelling, whether the archive takes the form of documents in collections, human memory, or traditional or digital media and with modes of storytelling ranging from live interpretation to film.
+On February 20–21, supported by the Jacob Perlow Lecture series, MDOCS hosted Rachel Fidler of the Los Angeles Museum of the Holocaust (LAMOTH).
+Fidler offered a lecture, class visits and workshops on "Bringing the Past into the Future" by having young people work with elders to share their story in digital media.
+LAMOTH's model interested area cultural and historic groups, and might inspire a Skidmore-Saratoga Memory Project.

 With a distinct approach to the archival storytelling, Kyle Jenks performed as James Madison and talked about the work of interpretation to students in public history on February 23; he will present on the War of 1812 from President Madison's perspective at the New York State Military Museum on March 11.
 Students were charmed to be greeted by a former president and learn about his educational travels.
 The complexities of bringing a historic personage to life in a way that is true to competing and incomplete source materials sparked the beginnings of what promises to be an ongoing conversation.